LingduoKong/ProductRecommendation/README.md

 ### Over view

 - Create a Query class as parent for all http query.
-- Use OkHttpClint to handle api auery.
+- Use OkHttpClint to handle api query.